Detection of Safety Hazards

 As with any alert system, the threshold for generating triggers needs to balance true and false positives.
 The system will lose its value if too many triggers prove to be false alarms.
 (This concern is less relevant when triggers are used as chart review tools, since the "cost" of a false positive is relatively low—mostly sufficient resources for medical record review.)

 Administrative datasets, typically generated for billing purposes, contain information on clinical diagnoses and treatments for large patient populations.
 Several methods have been evaluated for screening these datasets for evidence of adverse events.
-Among these, the AHRQ Patient Safety Indicators (PSIs), which use administrative data to screen for complications of hospital care, have been widely studied and shown to be associated with increased length of stay, mortality, and hospital costs.
+In 2003, AHRQ released its Patient Safety Indicators (PSIs), a set of quality measures shown to be associated with hospital length of stay, mortality, and hospital costs.
+Hospitals, healthcare organizations, and the public can use this data to screen for complications of hospital care.
 The PSIs and similar tools are best used as screening techniques to identify potential hazards that should be investigated further.
 For example, if a hospital notes an elevated incidence of the postoperative sepsis PSI, it may have a systematic problem with failure to rescue in postoperative patients.
 The PSIs should not be used to compare patient safety between hospitals, or to estimate the overall incidence of adverse events at an institution.

 Voluntary error reporting systems are ubiquitous in health care institutions and are an integral piece of organizational safety efforts.
 Although voluntary reporting systems are most often used to report errors that have already occurred, near-miss reporting can help prospectively identify system flaws as well.
 At the national level, regulations for implementing the Patient Safety and Quality Improvement Act became effective on January 19, 2009.
 The legislation provides confidentiality and privilege protections for patient safety information when health care providers work with new expert entities known as Patient Safety Organizations (PSOs).
 Health care providers may choose to work with a PSO and specify the scope and volume of patient safety information to share with a PSO.
 AHRQ has also developed common definitions and reporting formats (Common Formats) for patient safety events, in order to facilitate aggregation and use of patient safety information.